Skip to main content

 How Tether Uses Lead Times

-1. Calculates order timing - When to place orders to arrive on time
+1. Calculates order timing — When to place orders so they arrive before a stockout or safety stock breach

-3. Generates alerts - Warns when lead time exceeds coverage
+3. Generates alerts — Warns when current inventory coverage is shorter than the lead time

 Example Calculation